 No Mental Map

 When users visit a new website, they are looking for cues and standards from previous experiences on other websites and the real world.
-Pinpoint areas where the display or flow elements does not match user expectations based on their preconceived expectations and adjust to meet user standards.
+To satisfy this UX heuristic, pinpoint areas where the display or flow elements do not match user expectations based on their preconceived expectations and adjust them to meet user standards.
 For example, most websites have their “Login” button in the top right corner of the main navigation.
-When a user enters your website, they will likely be searching for the Login in this location on your site.
-If you have it located elsewhere, it can create user frustration and confusion.
-Therefore, it is important to carry common user mental models into your site to help meet user expectations.
+When a user enters your website, they will likely be searching for the Login in this location.
+If you’ve placed it elsewhere, it can create frustration and confusion for the user.
+Therefore, with this UX Heuristic, it is important to consider common user mental models to satisfy user expectations.

 Creates Decision Fatigue

-Hick’s Law states that the time it takes for a user to make a decision, increases with the number and complexity of choices.
-Identify areas of the site where the user has too many options to choose from preventing them from converting.
-For example, if you have 10 items in your main navigation, assess the information architecture of your site and see if this can be condensed to 3 or 4 high-value areas, to navigate users into key defined paths.
+Hick’s Law states that the time it takes for a user to make a decision increases with the number and complexity of choices.
+Therefore, it’s important to identify areas of your website where the user may have too many options to choose from, preventing them from converting.
+For example, if you have 10 items in your main navigation, assess the information architecture of your site and see if this can be condensed to 3 or 4 high-value areas navigating users into key defined paths.

 Element’s Functionality is Unexpected

-There may be elements that do not meet user expectations.
+This UX Heuristic identifies that there may be specific elements that do not meet user expectations.
 This may include components with broken functionality or that cue a user to do something, but they are not able to complete the action.
 For example, an element may have a hover state, but the item is not actually clickable.
 Classify elements that stump users based on cues versus the intended purpose and define how those cues can be corrected.

-After utilizing the framework to identify areas of opportunity, it’s necessary to establish the most strategic way to capitalize on limited resources such as time, talent, and capital.
+After utilizing the UX heuristics framework to identify areas of opportunity, it’s necessary to establish the most strategic way to capitalize on limited resources such as time, talent, and capital.

 Tackling many items at once can prove to be overwhelming and inefficient.
 Step back, prioritize, and execute by level of effort, ease of implementation, and greatest impact.
 What items bring the most value with the least number of resources?
 Score each item accordingly and provide an estimated time of completion.

 Next, clarify your goals.
-Create an area of focus by determining what items are directly related to your organization’s core strategy and key stakeholders.
-This will be your North Star when prioritizing.
-For instance, if your bottom line is dependent on increasing form fills – consider what heuristic may be preventing conversions and focus on that.
+Create an area of focus by determining what items are directly related to your organization’s core strategy.
+This will be your North Star when prioritizing improvements.
+For instance, if your bottom line is dependent on increasing form fills, consider what UX heuristic may be preventing conversions and focus on that first.
 Are users able to easily locate the form or CTAs?
 Do you perhaps serve an older demographic that isn’t able to easily view the size of your text?
-Are there many opportunities that fall under one heuristic?
-By using the heuristic framework as a guideline to identify the largest areas of opportunity, you have an actionable plan to improve the digital experience.
+Are there many opportunities that fall under one UX heuristic?
+By using the UX heuristic framework as a guideline to identify the largest areas of opportunity, you have an actionable plan to improve the digital experience.

-Using a UX Heuristic framework offers organizations the ability to quickly identify key pain points in a user’s digital experience.
-With the correct prioritization, organizations will be able to implement minimal-effort changes that have a high impact on user experiences.
-Ultimately, this allows organizations to tangibly impact their long- and short-term digital goals and create exceptional experiences for their users.
+Using our UX heuristic framework offers organizations the ability to quickly identify key pain points in a user’s digital experience.
+With the correct prioritization, organizations will be able to implement minimal-effort changes that have a high-impact on user experiences.
+Ultimately, this allows organizations to impact their long- and short-term digital goals and create exceptional user experiences.